-- (1) The amounts shown in these rows represent the aggregate value of Performance Shares for the 2019-2022, 2020-2023 and 2021-2024 Incentive Periods, which: - (a) in the case of Retirement/Voluntary Termination, Death, Disability or Involuntary Termination without Cause, are prorated for Mr. Lougee, Ms. Harker and Ms. Beall based upon the number of full months the NEO has worked during the applicable Incentive Period, assuming payout to each NEO: - (i) in respect of the 2019 Performance Shares, is based on the Company's actual performance with respect to each performance metric during the two-year performance cycle, resulting in 136.7% of the target amounts for the grants made in connection with the Company's 2019-2022 Incentive Period. - (ii) in respect of the 2020 Performance Shares, is based on actual performance levels for each performance metric during the two-year performance cycle, resulting in 143.1% of the target amounts for the grants made in connection with the Company's 2020-2023 Incentive Period, and - (iii) in respect of the 2021 Performance Shares, is based on target performance levels for each performance metric, resulting in 100% of the target amounts for the grants made in connection with the Company's 2021-2024 Incentive Period, in each case from (i) through (iii), at a per share stock value of \$18.56, the closing price of a share of Company stock on December 31, 2021; - (b) in the case of Death or Disability, are prorated for Mr. Harrison based upon the number of full months he has worked during the applicable Incentive Period, assuming payout to Mr. Harrison: - (i) in respect of the 2019 Performance Shares, is based on the Company's actual performance with respect to each performance metric during the two-year performance cycle, resulting in 136.7% of the target amounts for the grants made in connection with the Company's 2019-2022 Incentive Period, and - (ii) in respect of the 2020 Performance Shares, is based on actual performance levels for each performance metric during the two-year performance cycle, resulting in 143.1% of the target amounts for the grants made in connection with the Company's 2020-2023 Incentive Period, and - (iii) in respect of the 2021 Performance Shares, is based on target performance levels for each performance metric, resulting in 100% of the target amounts for the grants made in connection with the Company's 2021-2024 Incentive Period, in each case from (i) through (iii), at a per share stock value of \$18.56, the closing price of a share of Company stock on December 31, 2021; and
+- (1) The amounts shown in these rows represent the aggregate value of Performance Shares for the 2020-2023, 2021-2024 and 2022-2025 Incentive Periods, in each case at an assumed value per underlying share of common stock of \$21.19, the closing price of a share of Company stock on December 30, 2022, which: - (a) in the case of Retirement/Voluntary Termination, Death, Disability or Involuntary Termination without Cause, are prorated for Mr. Lougee, Ms. Harker and Ms. Beall based upon the number of full months the NEO has worked during the applicable Incentive Period, assuming payout to each NEO: - (i) in respect of the 2020 Performance Shares, is based on actual performance levels for each performance metric during the two-year performance cycle, resulting in 143.1% of the target amounts for the grants made in connection with the Company's 2020-2023 Incentive Period - (ii) in respect of the 2021 Performance Shares, is based on actual performance levels for each performance metric, resulting in 91.1% of the target amounts for the grants made in connection with the Company's 2021-2024 Incentive Period; and

-- (c) in the case of a change in control of the Company, assuming payout to each NEO in respect of: - the 2019 Performance Shares, is based on the Company's actual performance with respect to each performance metric during the two-year performance cycle, resulting in 136.7% of the target amounts for the grants made in connection with the Company's 2019-2022 Incentive Period, and - (ii) both the 2020 Performance Shares and the 2021 Performance Shares, is based on target performance levels for each performance metric, resulting in 100% of the target amounts for the grants made in connection with the Company's 2020-2023 Incentive Period and the 2021-2024 Incentive Period, respectively, in each case from (i) through (ii), without proration, and at a per share stock value of \$18.56, the closing price of a share of Company stock on December 31, 2021.
+- (iii) in respect of the 2022 Performance Shares, is based on target performance levels for each performance metric, resulting in 100% of the target amounts for the grants made in connection with the Company's 2022-2025 Incentive Period. - (b) in the case of Death or Disability, are prorated for Mr. Harrison based upon the number of full months he has worked during the applicable Incentive Period, assuming payout to Mr. Harrison: - in respect of the 2020 Performance Shares, is based on actual performance levels for each performance metric during the two-year performance cycle, resulting in 143.1% of the target amounts for the grants made in connection with the Company's 2020-2023 Incentive Period, - (ii) in respect of the 2021 Performance Shares, is based on actual performance levels for each performance metric, resulting in 91.1% of the target amounts for the grants made in connection with the Company's 2021-2024 Incentive Period, and - (iii) in respect of the 2022 Performance Shares, is based on target performance levels for each performance metric, resulting in 100% of the target amounts for the grants made in connection with the Company's 2022-2025 Incentive Period. - (c) in the case of a change in control of the Company (other than a change of control under the Merger Agreement, which is described further below), assuming payout to each NEO in respect of: - (i) the 2020 Performance Shares, is based on the Company's actual performance with respect to each performance metric during the two-year performance cycle, resulting in 143.1% of the target amounts for the grants made in connection with the Company's 2020-2023 Incentive Period, and - (ii) both the 2021 Performance Shares and the 2022 Performance Shares, is based on target performance levels for each performance metric, resulting in 100% of the target amounts for the grants made in connection with the Company's 2021-2024 Incentive Period and the Company's 2022-2025 Incentive Period, respectively.